MonikaRafalska/MonikaRafalska/README.md

 ### Hello there! ⚡ This is Monika

-<i><b>I am a Junior Front-End Developer, looking for the first job in IT.
+I am a Junior Front-End Developer, looking for the first job in IT.
 <br>Currently, develop myself in JavaScript using react library.
-Here you can find some of my frontend and backend projects.</b></i>
+Here you can find some of my frontend and backend projects.

 ## 🌱 Technologies
 <img align="left" alt="html" src="https://img.shields.io/badge/-html-orange?&style=for-the-badge&logo=html5&logoColor=white" />